What Is a Ventriculoperitoneal (VP) Shunt?

 Your doctor will walk you through your aftercare.
 You may be able to return to work and other moderate activities after a week.
 However, you should be careful not to hit your head for at least six weeks following the surgery.

-Why Choose Hart Garner, MD?
+Why Choose Dr. Hart Garner?

-At Hart Gardner, we understand that neurosurgery can seem overwhelming.
+Neurosurgery can seem overwhelming.
 We are here to make sure that you are informed and comfortable with all of your options so you can make the best decision for your situation.
 All our specialists have years of experience in all the most advanced procedures.